gdmoney/quotes/README.md

 *****

+**"On one level, wisdom is nothing more profound than an ability to follow one’s own advice."**
+-- *Sam Harris*

 **"There are three musts that hold us back: I must do well.
 You must treat me well.
 And the world must be easy."**
 -- *Albert Ellis*